Vansh005/Hactoberfest2021-1/README.md

 ***
-## Rules To Contribute To This Repo
+## Rules To Contribute To This Repositary

 -   Use any language.
 -   C, C++, JAVA, Data Structure and Algorithms, HTML, CSS, Android Projects.